danneker/cordova/README.md

 # vue-webpack-boilerplate

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> A full-featured Cordova + Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`
+~~> This template is Vue 2.0 compatible.
+For Vue 1.x use this command: `vue init webpack#1.0 my-project`~~ This template may indeed work like this, but I have not yet verified it.
+The forked verison does.

 ## Documentation
+- [For this template]: To be added

-- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
+- [For info on the original forked template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## Usage